Duende: Trentis

-Tentis are small duende being either made up of or clothed in leaves, moss, roots and twigs.
+Trentis are small duende being either made up of or clothed in leaves, moss, roots and twigs.
 They are said to live in thick hedges and love playing pranks on people.
-They are known to pull down the skirts of women and pinching them in their buttocks.
+They are known to pull down the skirts of women and pinch them in their buttocks.

 Tronantes

 Tronantes translates to "thunderers."
 These duendes have the ability to make thunder and lightning.

 Ventolines

 Ventolines are good fairy-like duendes with large green wings.
 They live on the ocean and help old fishermen to row their boats at sea.

 Castilian duendes

 It is possible to distinguish between the Spanish and the Castilian duendes.
 Castilian duendes usually take the form of Martinicos, diaños, trasgos, gnomes, enchanted women, fairies, and elves.
 The Martinicians, bogged down with the bestiones of the Middle Ages and engraved in some of Goya's Caprichos, are big-headed dwarfs (represented as big heads in popular festivals) with big hands and are usually disguised with a Franciscan habit.
 They make noises in cupboards, move and lose objects, and play cruel jokes.
 The gnomes inhabit the cavities of the earth.

 The first mention of an elf in Spanish literature is made in the Cantar de Mio Cid, when it speaks of the "Elfa pipes", that is, Elfa's cave.
 The first to deal extensively with goblins was the demonologist Fray Antonio de Fuentelapeña in The Elucidated Entity: Unique New Discourse That Shows That There Are Invisible Irrational Animals In Nature (1676).
 It was said that all the goblins disappeared with the bull of the Holy Crusade.
 Later, in the eighteenth century, the pre-enlightened Benedictine Father Benito Jerónimo Feijoo engaged in an all-out fight against these superstitions in his Universal Critical Theater.

 On the other hand, in the flamenco cultural context, the inexplicable and mysterious character that this art and its interpreters acquire on certain occasions is called duende, a mysterious power that everyone feels and no philosopher explains.